jschicht/RunAsTI/readme.txt

 The tool is actually a merge of 2 previous tools; RunAsSystem and RunFromToken.
 The curious ones might notice that RunFromToken is attached as a resource.

+Have added the original source of RunFromToken as the exe's must be present in current directory when building RunAsTi.

 The tool only runs on nt6.x (Vista and later), since TrustedInstaller does not exist on earlier Windows versions.

 Requirement: Administrator.